heiner/heiner.github.com/_posts/2023-02-19-chain-rule-jacobians-autograd-shapes.markdown

 But to round things out, let's look at how one defines a "custom function" with its own forward and backward pass in PyTorch.

-We'll take elementwise multiplication as an example; the fancy mathematics name of this simple operation is [*Hadamard product*](https://en.wikipedia.org/wiki/Hadamard_product_(matrices))
+We'll take elementwise multiplication as our first example; the fancy mathematics name of this simple operation is [*Hadamard product*](https://en.wikipedia.org/wiki/Hadamard_product_(matrices))